Reeling from the loss of gas tax revenue during pandemic, states are deferring billions of dollars of transportation projects

 While experts say no state has ever had to forgo the federal money because of an inability to provide matching funds, McKenna’s warning shows how sharply some states are feeling the pinch.

-Carved up by rivers and sitting on major cross-country highways, Missouri has an outsize network of roads and bridges, yet it has not increased its own gas tax since 1996.
+Missouri, which is carved up by rivers and sits on major cross-country highways, has an outsize network of roads and bridges, yet it has not increased its gas tax since 1996.
 McKenna, who is president of AASHTO, the state highway officials group, said in an interview that he’s forced to look after Missouri’s transportation infrastructure in a way that amounts to plugging holes.

 “What we’ve been doing is managing the decline of the infrastructure,” he said.